Vignettes of the Middle Ages

 2. Schaff, Philip.
 History of the Christian Church.
 Peabody, MA: Hendrickson, 2006.
 Vol.4, pp. 128-142.
 Cyrillus and Methodius, the Apostles of the Slavs.
 Christianization of Moravia, Bohemia and Poland.
 The Conversion of the Bulgarians.
 The Christianization of Russia.
 In 863 AD, Greek missionaries, Cyrillus and Methodius, by invitation from the King, went to Moravia to establish a church.
 Cyrillus understanding Slavic language, developed an alphabet for the local Slavic language (currently known as Cyrillic Alphabet).
 Then he translated liturgies to use in worship.
 Since the people were able to worship in their own language, the Church grew quickly.
 Later when war caused upheavals of church and state, the priests fled taking their Slavic translations with them to Bulgaria and Bohemia and then later into *Russia.
 Russian Christians having scriptures in their own language, facilitated spiritual growth and expression of Christianity in their culture.

 *Mark, Joshua J. World History Encyclopedia.
 Kievan Rus. <worldhistory.org/Kievan_Rus/> Kievan Rus established in 862 AD by King Rurik.
 A federation of modern-day areas of Belarus, Russia and Ukraine.
-Conquered by Mongols in 1242.
+Conquered by Mongols in 1242 A.D.

 3. Wikipedia.
 Mezhyhirya Monastery. <en.wikipedia.org/wiki/Mezhyhirya_Monastery> First monastery established in 988 AD in Kievan Rus.